 3. Forgive Yourself

 Everybody makes mistakes.
 Doing so doesn’t make you a bad person.

 4. Encourage Yourself

-Encourage yourself for making positive changes.
+Encourage yourself to make positive changes.
 Even if things don’t go exactly the way you want them to, give yourself credit for the effort, and try again.

 When you notice that you doubt, judge, or say unkind things to yourself, stop.
-Take a few deep breaths, and focus on something more positive.
+These are negative thoughts.
+Take a few deep breaths and focus on something more positive.

 6. Accept Compliments

 Accept compliments from others with genuine thanks and appreciation.

 The more you focus on the good things in your life, the better you’ll feel about what your life has to offer.

 Take a cooking class, learn a new language, or try rock climbing.
 Don’t forget to congratulate yourself for your efforts!